 The Raise3D N2 Plus (Single $3,699, Dual $3,899) is a fully enclosed 3D printer that boats a massive build volume for its cost.
 Its build volume is 305 x 305 x 610 mm and a print speed up to 300 mm/sec that is able to print a myriad of materials (PLA/ PLA+/ ABS/ PC/ PETG/ R-flex/ TPU/HIPS/ Bronze-filled/ Wood-filled).
 It was also voted by Make Magazine best overall printer for 2017.

 Order 3D printer filament online for your prosumer grade printer today!

 Industrial 3D Printers — $5,000 and Up

 Industrial printers deliver the precision engineering needed to fabricate advanced designs in volume.
-These printers include technology such as work-fused deposition modeling (FDM), PolyJets and selective laser sintering (SLS).
-They work with enterprise-level design software and cost well into six figures or more.
+These printers include technology such as work-fused deposition modeling (FDM), PolyJets, and selective laser sintering (SLS).
+They work with enterprise-level design software and can cost well into six figures or more.

 The uPrint SE by Stratysys ($20,000 to $50,000) prints in eight colors — perfect for differentiating between printed components for product depictions — has a 203 x 203 x 152 mm build area and two resolution settings (0.254 mm and 0.330 mm) for multiple print options.